The metal guide

 375

-Subtle, paler gold; the most affordable
+Subtle, paler gold; usually the lowest-priced gold option

 Everyday durability on a friendly budget